ogusarenko/mke-docs/content/docs/tutorials/authentication-provider-setup/setting-up-openldap-as-an-ldap-provider.md

 ## Test authentication flow

-1. Navigate to the MKE dashboard: `https://{MKE hostname}`
+1. Navigate to the MKE 4k dashboard: `https://<MKE 4k hostname>`
 2. Select **Log in with LDAP** to access the LDAP login page.
 3. Enter your credentials and click **Sign In**.
-If authentication is successful, you will be redirected to the MKE dashboard.
+If authentication is successful, you will be redirected to the MKE 4k dashboard.